-Supreme Court arguments underway on Trump census citizenship question
+Supreme Court conservatives sympathetic toward Trump census citizenship query

 Citizenship has not been asked of all households since the 1950 census.
 It has featured since then on questionnaires sent to a smaller subset of the population.
 While only U.S. citizens can vote, non-citizens comprise an estimated 7 percent of the population.

-(For a graphic on the major Supreme Court cases this term: tmsnrt.rs/2V2T0Uf)
+For a graphic on the major Supreme Court cases this term: tmsnrt.rs/2V2T0Uf

 Reporting by Andrew Chung and Lawrence Hurley; Editing by Will Dunham